Progressive Tax

 2. In countries that implement such taxation systems to extreme extents, rich people may opt to move their capital to other areas and countries where taxes are more favorable to them.

 3. A high number of brackets can be very costly for tax administration to conduct their work.
-In addition, more detailed brackets may also overcomplicate the procedure for tax filers, especially the ones that don’t file their taxes with the help of a financial advisor.
+In addition, more detailed brackets may also overcomplicate the procedure for tax filers, especially the ones who don’t file their taxes with the help of a financial advisor.

 Free Resources